kyma-project/cfapi/README.md

   That is normally installed on a SAP managed Kyma
 * **Docker Registry**

   That is an external docker registry needed for storing/loading application images.
-If not specified in the CFAPI CR, the CFAPI kyma module deploys a local registry (Dockerregistry CR) which is defined in the docker-registry kyma module, see https://github.com/kyma-project/docker-registry.
+If not specified in the CFAPI CR, the CFAPI kyma module deploys a local registry (Dockerregistry CR) which is managed by docker-registry kyma module, see https://github.com/kyma-project/docker-registry.
 The local docker registry is not suitable for large-scale productive setups.
 * **UAA**

   A running UAA server is a must for CFAPI installation.
 In case of SAP managed Kyma, the UAA is already installed so no additional installation required.